RustClash Review

 Without an equivalent disclosure on RustClash, at least one I could verify on this pass, the EV per box is whatever the operator says it is, with no independent way to backsolve it from public data.

-The community-side number from (roughly 200+ box openings tracked across public Trustpilot and forum threads, sample skewed toward complaints, take that with a grain of salt) suggests the typical case effective return runs in the 60-80% range, meaning a $10 box returns $6-$8 of skins on average.
+The community-side number from (roughly 200+ box openings tracked across public public review-site and forum threads, sample skewed toward complaints, take that with a grain of salt) suggests the typical case effective return runs in the 60-80% range, meaning a $10 box returns $6-$8 of skins on average.
 That's a 20-40% house edge per pull.
 Not unusual for the category.
 CSGORoll, Hellcase, and Daddyskins all sit in roughly the same band on their headline cases.

 It is, however, substantially worse than a regulated slot house edge of 2-5% and worse than most provably-fair Bitcoin dice products at 1-2%.